viamrobotics/docs/docs/how-tos/upload-data.md

   - /services/data/upload/
 ---

-If you configured [cloud sync](/services/data/), Viam automatically uploads data from the specified directory to the cloud at the interval you specified.
+If you configured the [data management service](/services/data/), Viam automatically uploads data from the configured directory to the cloud, at the interval you specified.
 However, if you want to upload a batch of data once from somewhere else, either from a different directory on your machine or from your personal computer or mobile device, you have several options using the Viam app, the data client API, or the Viam mobile app.

 {{% alert title="In this page" color="tip" %}}